 The more you use your AirPods, the more they pick up what’s around them.
 That’s why it’s so important to store your AirPods or other wireless buds in a case when you’re not using them.
 If you are someone who tosses your AirPods or wireless buds into and out of your bags, pockets, etc., you are likely to pick up lint and other debris much faster than those storing their Pods in a case.
 So please, keep them in the case when not in use.

 When you start noticing a reduction in sound quality coming out of your Pods, your AirPods’ speakers might just have a lint and wax build-up.
-Look closely at your AirPods’ speaker screens–that’s the mesh that covers the speakers.
+Look closely at your AirPods’ speaker screens; that’s the mesh that covers the speakers.
 Check if they’re dirty or clogged.
 While the mesh is meant to protect the speaker elements, it also collects dirt, lint, wax, and other debris inside and along the small holes.
+That’s why you’ll often see the speaker screen seem like it’s a different color after a while, and you may have noticed similar things with other headphones you’ve owned in the past.

 The easiest thing is to clean your AirPods after each use (or at least every day.)
-That way, any debris, wax, or lint is removed straight away, so it doesn’t collect and build-up into something unmanageable.
+That way, any debris, wax, or lint is removed straight away, so it doesn’t collect and build up into something unmanageable.
 For daily cleaning, wipe your AirPods using a microfiber cleaning cloth, similar to what you probably use to clean your glasses and sunglasses.
-Be sure to wipe over all parts of your AirPods or wireless buds, including the speaker screens–be gentle, no need to put a lot of pressure.
+Be sure to wipe over all parts of your AirPods or wireless buds, including the speaker screens.

-We do not recommend using Q-Tip or anything like that because these tend to shed.
+We do not recommend using Q-Tip or anything like that because these tend to shed, and the bits can get stuck around your device.

 Why Microfiber?

 Make sure you wet the cloth with a little water or isopropyl alcohol and NOT the AirPod.
 Using warm water is best and preferably distilled water, where minerals and other contaminants found in tap water or spring water are removed.
-Once the cloth is wet, wring out all the excess liquid first, then wipe your AirPods.
+Once the cloth is wet, wring out all the excess liquid first.
+Then, you can wipe your AirPods.

-Is it okay to use a disinfectant on my AirPods or EarPods?
+Is it Okay to Use Disinfectant on my AirPods or EarPods?

-Apple now says it is okay to use a 70 percent isopropyl alcohol wipe or Clorox disinfecting wipes on your AirPods or EarPods.
-Do not use anything containing bleach!
+Apple now says it is okay to use a 70% isopropyl alcohol wipe or Clorox disinfecting wipes on your AirPods or EarPods.
+DO NOT use anything containing bleach!

-Just make sure the wipe or cloth is damp, not wet and then gently wipe the exterior surfaces of your AirPods or EarPods.
+Just make sure the wipe or cloth is damp but not wet.
+Then, gently wipe the exterior surfaces of your AirPods or EarPods.

-It’s critical that you do not clean the speaker mesh with any wipes or liquids–these may cause damage.
+It’s critical that you do not clean the speaker mesh with any wipes or liquids, as these may cause damage.

 And of course, don’t submerge the AirPods in water or any other liquid.
 If water enters the interior of the Pod, it could damage the speaker or hardware.